 |16.5 x 26.8 x 1in Solar Panel (folded)|

-What might be the starting point to work backwards from for many road warriors is how much room they can dedicate to an off-grid power solution.
+What might be the starting point to work backward from for many road warriors is how much room they can dedicate to an off-grid power solution.
 Watt for watt, portable power stations are more compact than 12V battery setups, so it may not be a problem for motorhomes and camper trailers that want to replace them.
 For vans and tear-drop trailers, how many solar panels and what size battery you need may be determined by space.
 Below are the dimensions for four of the best solar generators for RVs – though add a little space for airflow.

 14.9 x 7.2 x 9.4in